Rent safe and private dog parks hosted by locals

 Not all airlines are created equal when it comes to accommodating large dogs.
 Research pet policies thoroughly and consider airlines known for their pet-friendly approach.

-• "Delta's cargo staff were incredibly knowledgeable about handling large breeds.
+• "Delta's cargo airline staff were incredibly knowledgeable about handling large breeds.
 They even had specific protocols for different dog types.
 Worth paying extra for that expertise."
 (Jennifer M.)

 • "After comparing policies, we found Alaska Airlines had the most flexible weight limits and reasonable fees for large dogs in cargo."
 (Michael P.)